 It’s all too easy to speak pedantically on headphones, but for most of us, listening is all about enjoyment.
 That enjoyment, well… oftentimes it goes beyond a flat frequency response.
 Headphones that reproduce flat responses—like black coffee—are great on a functional level.
 They provide a one-to-one, input-output relationship (or as close as is physically possible to achieve), making it easier to be aware of instrumental hiccups and spots where edits are necessary.

 You and I, though, we’re more likely to opt for something with coloration—a splash of cream, if you will.
 For example, if someone has only ever listened through Beats, donning a pair of Sony MDR-7506 headphones will be devastating.
-Okay, that may be teetering on the edge of melodrama, but the MDR-7506 won’t sound pleasing, relative to Beats’ bass-heavy sound.
+Okay, that may be teetering on the edge of melodrama, but the MDR-7506 won’t sound pleasing if you’re more used to Beats’ bass-heavy sound.
 This is often an issue that arises when listeners who are accustomed to consumer-oriented cans dip their toes into the world of studio headphones.

 You would not believe how many comments, tweets, and other remarks from readers we get decrying certain headphones’ “lack of bass” or “terrible sound.”
-While it’s possible that there’s some deficiency in the tuning of these products, nine times out of ten the complaint arises from someone who simply isn’t used to that kind of sound and has a different baseline than others do.
+While it’s possible that there’s some deficiency in the tuning of these products, nine times out of ten the complaint arises from someone who simply isn’t used to that kind of sound and has a different baseline than others do—or the headphones don’t fit them correctly.
 They’re not wrong… but they’re miles away from “right” too.

 Not only does it come down to an issue of sound—with studio headphones erring on the side of bland relative to consumer cans—but there’s also the matter of aesthetics.
 As one may expect, studio headphones tend to take on a more utilitarian look, while portability, style, and weight fall to the wayside.
 There aren’t many (if any) bells and whistles either; durability and functionality come first and foremost.
 Something like the JBL E55BT serve fashion-conscious users well.
 They come in five colorways, provide plenty of features, and will please the lay-person’s ear with low-end accentuation.